ctrlo-cc/GADS/docs/kb/070-views/110-graphs/020-metrics.md

 # Create a graph with metrics

-**You can use metrics to create graphs **to monitor goals or progess against key performance indicators (KPIs).
+**You can use metrics to create graphs **to monitor goals or progress against key performance indicators (KPIs).
 Metrics enable you to&nbsp;**compare the total counts or sum of the values on a graph to a set of predefined target values.&nbsp;**

 To create a graph with metrics, you need to: